 The SLP will examine the child's oral structures, watch the child eat crackers and drink juice, observe the child's habitual resting posture, ask questions about feeding history, oral habits, and dental/orthodontic history, and assess the child's articulation (speech sound production).
 The appointment lasts about an hour.

 Treatment May Be Recommended For A 4-7 Year Old Child If:

 Treatment Is Not Recommended For A 4-7 Year Old Child If:

 A positive behavioral approach is used to eliminate sucking habits.
 It generally takes six months to eliminate DAY and NIGHT sucking habits.
 The child will be seen for a 15-30 minute session once weekly for three weeks, for a six-week recheck, and a six-month recheck.

-To schedule an appointment, physicians or patients can call Speech Language Pathology (727) 767-4141 or submit an online appointment request.
+To schedule an appointment, physicians or patients may call the Patient Access Service Center at (727) 767-7272 or submit an online appointment request.
 We accept most traditional insurance, Medicare, Medicaid, and most managed care plans.
 A physician referral is required for this evaluation.